 - Provide drainage facilities

-Works will begin in the coming weeks (late April), and are expected to be finished in mid-2017.
-To safely complete the works, temporary safety fencing will be installed on the platform, reducing the width by 2m.
+To safely complete the works, temporary safety fencing has been installed on the platform, reducing the width by 2 metres.
 Passengers can still access the entire length of the platform; lifts and escalators will not be affected.

 The project will require some disruption of the Mitchell Freeway, as well as out of hours work.
 Where possible works will be undertaken off-site and assembled on-site in order to minimise patron and traffic impacts.

-Stay informed on project progress by emailing email@example.com or registering for project updates.
+Stay informed on project progress by registering for project updates or emailing email@example.com.